iotaledger/IOTA-2.0-Research-Specifications/6.4 Approval Weight and Finality/ApprovalWeight.md

 After we have the approval weight of a branch, it is marked **confirmed** when the following 2 conditions meet:
 1. its parents are confirmed,
 2. its approval weight is greater than a given threshold.

-## 6.4.3 Finality
-Finality in IOTA 2.0 must always be considered as a probabilistic finality in the sense that a message is included in the ledger with a very high probability.
-Two qualities desired from a finality criteria are fast confirmation rate and a high probability of non-reversibility.
-We now present the proposed criteria for finality.

-- **Finality/Confirmation:** A message is considered finalized or confirmed if one of the following holds:

-	- Its approval weight is higher than $0.5$ and it belongs to a branch $B$ with no conflicting branches.

-	- It belongs to a branch $B$ with conflicting branches, but the approval weight of any of those conflicting branches is at least $0.5$ lower than $B$.

-MISSING AN UPDATE PART
-MISSING COMMENT FROM NON MONOTONICITY AND HOW TO DEAL WITH IT